One way to completely exclude content from online output is to place condition tags on the topic files and include or exclude them from the targets

 Using this option can help prevent bloated output by excluding unused files.

-Let's say you have 1000 images in your project, but only 500 of them are used in the Microsoft HTML Help output you want to generate.
+Example You have 1000 images in your project, but only 500 of them are used in the Microsoft HTML Help output you want to generate.
 By using this feature, only those 500 images are included in the output, thus keeping the output file size down to a minimum.